CrowdHailer/useful-music/project/README.md

 # TODO

-- Check piece and item views, use asset url as `file:///`
+- Check piece and item views, use asset url as `file:///` (cannot use file url as served from vagrant)
 - s3 file uploads
 - Check basket creation and viewing.
 Admin view of baskets
 - Discounts pages